vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 $double-octave:    4;
 ```

-Let’s compare the different scales for a default 12-column grid.
+Let’s compare the different modular scales for a default 12-column grid.
 Not all of them result in sensible choices but take a look and see if someting pops out that you like:

 Sass: